Perry Fewell: Jacksonville Jaguars

 Fewell entered the NFL as the defensive backs coach for Tom Coughlin in 1998 and stayed there through 2002.
 Jacksonville's pass defense ranked third in the NFL in 1999 and two years later the Jaguars gave up only 13 touchdown passes.

 St. Louis Rams

 In 2003, Fewell moved to St. Louis, where he was the secondary coach of the Rams.

 Chicago Bears

-Fewell was a Defensive Backs coach with Chicago from 2004–2005 under Head Coach Lovie Smith.
+Fewell was a defensive backs coach with Chicago from 2004 to 2005 under head coach Lovie Smith.

 Buffalo Bills

 Fewell was hired as defensive coordinator of the Buffalo Bills in 2006.
 In what was statistically their best season under Fewell, the 2008 Bills defense ranked 2nd in the AFC in negative yardage plays, recorded 7 games of holding opposing offenses to less than 100 yards rushing, finished 4th in the NFL in red zone defense (41.8%), and allowed just 14 passing touchdowns all year.

 In Week 10 of the 2009 season, the Bills fired head coach Dick Jauron after a 3–6 start and Fewell was appointed interim head coach.
 He led Buffalo to a 3–4 finish.
 Following the season finale, the Bills fired their entire coaching staff, including Fewell.